nipun-das/SpringFlow/order-service/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.nipundas.order-service' is invalid and this project uses 'com.nipundas.order_service' instead.
+* The original package name 'com.nipundas.order-service' is invalid and this project uses 'com.nipundas.microservices' instead.

 # Getting Started